learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 * Initialize a counter called `num_interactions` to `0`.
 * Select a random person from `self.population`.
-* Check is the person is alive.
+* Check if the person is alive.
 If the person is dead, we will not count this as an interaction.
-* If the random person is alive and not vaccinated, generate a a random number between 0 and 1.
+* If the random person is alive and not vaccinated, generate a random number between 0 and 1.
 If the random number is greater than `(1 - self.r0)`, change the random person's `newly_infected` attribute to `True`.
 * Increment `num_interactions` by 1.
 Do not increment any of the infected counters in the simulation class--you'll have another method deal with those.

 Complete the `infected_interaction()` method in the cell below.
 Comments have been provided to help you write it.